royel21/GameBatFiles/README.md

-#Collection of bat file for VN Eroges companies
+#Collection of bat file for VN companies

 **Some bat for register VN games without having to install**